enriquehdez98/Genetic-CoP/README.md

 ```math
 genetic-distance = \sum_{n=1}^{N}\left\{\left\{\left[\left(\left(\left(\left(\left(\left(\left(\left({cumsum\left(CoP_y\left[n\right] \bmod12.27\right)}^2 \bmod 86.10\right) \bmod -91.84\right) \bmod 12.27\right)+89.13\right) \bmod 12.27\right) \bmod 4.62\right) \bmod -91.84\right) \bmod 89.13-12.27\right) \bmod 4.62\right]^2\right\}^2\right\}
 ```
-📌 You can also automatically compute the index with the following function:
+📌 You can also automatically compute the index with the following function [distance](src/genetic_indices.py), it is recommended to see the file on [How to calculate a genetic CoP index?](scr/how_to_use.py).

+:

 ## Genetic-area:

 ```math
 genetic-area=\sum_{n=1}^{N}\left(47.39\ast\left(18.84\ast\left(-45.68\bmod\left(18.84\ast\left(18.84\bmod\left(18.84\ast\left(CoP_{rd}\left[n\right]-\sum_{n=1}^{N}\frac{CoP_y\left[n\right]}{N}\right)\right)\right)\right)\right)\right)\right)
 ```
-📌 You can also automatically compute the index with the following function:
+📌 You can also automatically compute the index with the following function [area](src/genetic_indices.py), it is recommended to see the file on [How to calculate a genetic CoP index?](scr/how_to_use.py).

 ## Genetic-hybrid